KevCaz/KevCaz.github.io/content/notes/_index.md

 reason why I partnered up with colleagues/friends to start [inSileco](https://blog.insileco.io/), a blog that focuses on computational tools for ecologists.
 I try to post on this blog regularly medium-size articles and I decided to report short notes here.
-Note that I am currently [working on Debian](https://blog.insileco.io/2018/06/18/my-r-setup-on-debian/) (see below for my current configuration), and hence the content of the notes below may sometimes be valid only the distribution I am using (*e.g.* keyboard shortcuts).
+Note that I am working mostly on Debian and Ubuntu (see below for my current configuration), and hence the content of the notes below may sometimes be valid only for the distribution I am currently using (*e.g.* keyboard shortcuts).
 Finally, the complete list of tags used throughout these notes is available [here](/tags/).

 <details>